Award offers hands-on course to Foundation Trainees

 The CGDent and GC Award for Foundation Trainees, which promotes clinical skills and patient care, is now open for entries to the 2024/25 competition.

-The number of winning places has also been increased to 18, with each winner receiving a fully-funded place on a hands-on, two-day composite layering course at the GC Education Campus in Leuven, Belgium.
+The number of winning places has also been increased to 18, with each successful candidate receiving a fully-funded place on a hands-on, two-day composite layering course at the GC Education Campus in Leuven, Belgium.
 The prize is worth around £1,400 per place and includes the costs of international travel, hotel accommodation and subsistence.

 The 2024/25 award is now open, the closing date for entry is Friday 14 February 2025, and final cases must be submitted by Friday 11 April 2025.
 The winners will be announced in May, and their course will take place on Thursday–Friday 10–11 July 2025.